Abid584/scholarPath/README.md

 ## 📖 Overview

-**ScholarStream** bridges the gap between students seeking financial aid and universities offering it.
+**Scholar Path** bridges the gap between students seeking financial aid and universities offering it.
 The platform streamlines the entire scholarship journey — searching and filtering opportunities, applying through a secure **Stripe** checkout, and tracking application status in real time — all wrapped in a modern, responsive interface with full **Dark/Light theme** support.

 The system supports three distinct roles — **Student**, **Moderator**, and **Admin** — each with a tailored dashboard and permission set.